 Pupil questionnaires and the increased percentage of children in sports clubs is currently being collated to assess impact.

-· All children have a greater awareness of what constitutes ‘healthy living’ following the Change4Life packs and initiatives.
-After school football, netball, rounders' and cricket have been enthusiastically taken up as after school clubs as well as a Key Stage 1 multi skill club.
+- After school/lunchtime football, netball, rounders' and cricket have been enthusiastically taken up as after school clubs as well as a Key Stage 1 multi skill club.

 - The school took part in its first inter school swimming gala (Sedgemoor Primary Schools Swimming Gala) with participation from 23 children across Key Stage 2.